manassahoo-dev/DSA/JavaScript/README.md

-Here's a list of important topics to revise before your interview:
+List of important JavaScript topics to revise before your interview:

 1. **Advanced JavaScript Concepts:**
    - Closures and Scope